Android518-2017/01-calculator/README.md

   5. the hint for the result widiget is hard coded, move it to the strings.xml file
   6. change the colour of the text
   7. change the colour of the buttons
-  8. see if there are any other instructions in the TODOs in the source code.
+  8. see if there are any other instructions in the TODOs written in the source code comments.

-7. As you make your changes, be sure to push to your fork.
+  Note As you make your changes, be sure to push to gitblargh.